3scale/3scale-operator/doc/operator-user-guide.md

 By default, the following deployment configuration options will be applied:
 * Containers will have [k8s resources limits and requests](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/) specified.
 The advantage is twofold: ensure a minimum performance level and limit resources to allow external services and solutions to be allocated.
-* Internal databases will be deployed.
 * Filestorage will be based on *Persistent Volumes*, one of them requiring *RWX* access mode.
 Openshift must be configured to provide them when requested.
 For the  RWX persistent volume, a preexisting custom storage class to be used can be specified by the user if desired (see [Setting a custom Storage Class for System FileStorage RWX PVC-based installations](#setting-a-custom-storage-class-for-system-filestorage-rwx-pvc-based-installations))
-* Mysql will be the internal relational database deployed.

 Default configuration option is suitable for PoC or evaluation by a customer.